secretstartups/handbook/finance/procurement/index.html.md

 Congratulations and thank you for following this process to support GitLab as a public company!

 ## <i class="far fa-paper-plane" id="biz-tech-icons"></i> How long does it take to approve my Coupa Purchase Request?
-As a general rule, plan on **5-7 Business Days to approve your Purchase Request for an existing supplier with standard terms, conditions, and low risk.**
+As a general rule, plan on **5 Business Days** to approve your Purchase Request for an **existing supplier with standard terms, conditions, and low risk.**

-If your request [requires negotiation](https://about.gitlab.com/handbook/finance/procurement/#-when-does-procurement-negotiate-my-contract-and-how-long-does-that-take), a [vendor security review](https://about.gitlab.com/handbook/engineering/security/security-assurance/security-risk/third-party-risk-management.html), and/or multiple legal revisions, this will take longer as noted below.
+If your request [requires negotiation](https://about.gitlab.com/handbook/finance/procurement/#-when-does-procurement-negotiate-my-contract-and-how-long-does-that-take), a [vendor security review](https://about.gitlab.com/handbook/engineering/security/security-assurance/security-risk/third-party-risk-management.html), and/or legal revisions, this will take longer as noted below.

 Please plan accordingly and open your Coupa Purchase Request allowing the cross-functional teams enough time to complete the review

-If your request meets any of the below criteria, add the additional time noted for the activity to the 5-7 day baseline above:
+If your request meets any of the below criteria, add the additional time noted for the activity to the 5 day baseline above:

-### New Supplier Onboarding: 1-3+ Days
+### New Supplier Onboarding: 2-3+ Days
 - This is entirely dependent upon the suppliers response time.
 - Once your New Supplier Request form is approved, the supplier receives an email from Coupa requesting banking and tax information to facilitate payment.
 - The procurement team can not complete this on the suppliers behalf since we do not know this information.
 If we did it would be a violation of SOX Compliance guidelines.